mccloudaero/rotary_axis_cam_scripts/README.md

 Used to create a recess of a constant depth.
 User species the start and end X location.

-Can interpolate from a pre-probe file for cylindrical autoleveling
+Can interpolate from a pre-probe file for cyl:qindrical autoleveling

 #### Drill Holes Cylinder (drill_holes_cylinder.py)
 Used to drill holes circumfrentially around a cylinder.
 The X location